 Wellington College is a state school.
-We recieve Government funding which covers the basic requirements of our learning programme for domestic students.
+We receive Government funding which covers the basic requirements of our learning programme for domestic students.
 However, due to our high decile rating, we receive less Government funding than most state schools.
-We are therefore relaint on additional sources of funding to support our extensive programmes and maintain and develop outstanding facilities.
+We are therefore reliant on additional sources of funding to support our extensive programmes and maintain and develop outstanding facilities.

 In 2019, we are requesting the following donations from Wellington College families:

 This donation helps cover costs such as photocopying and teaching resources which have increased significantly over the past few years.

 This covers major building projects and is administered by the Board of Trustees.
 By donating, parents are able to support the funding of amenities currently being used by their sons and to bring forward future developments.

 This donation covers the cost of infrastructure required to service 21st century teaching and learning needs.

 This covers equipment, facilities hire and co-curricular activities including sports, music, drama, public speaking, debating, cultural activities, work exploration, clubs and various student competitions.
 Our objective is to encourage wide participation in these activities by partially subsidising them, while retaining a user-pays content for specialised activities with higher per person costs.

 As part of providing a full programme of activities to meet curriculum requirements and enhance the curriculum for students at Wellington College, the school provides a range of resources and activities for which parents have made payments in the past.
 Rulings by the Ombudsman and the Inland Revenue Department have resulted in some new rules around how these costs must be described.